OUR LOCAL OFFER

 We liaise closely with our local primary school for a smooth transition, with several visits from the reception teacher throughout the year prior to joining, culminating in a group visit (all children leaving that year) to reception class for an afternoon, followed by four mornings spent in reception class.
 We also take the pre-school leavers to the local primary school to watch their rehearsal of their Christmas production each year and in return they are invited to watch our pre-school Christmas concert annually.
 The reception teacher has a brief synopsis at the end of the year on each child’s achievements and if any additional help is needed, medical care plans in place, one plan etc – where parent permission has been sort.

-Other local schools also contact us and make arrangements to visit when the child is in setting to observe them, talk to the key person and look through their learning journal prior to their starting with them at school.
+We liaise with other primary schools and make arrangements for them to visit the child – to observe them, talk to the key person and look through their learning journal prior to their starting with them at school.

 All learning journals are given to the children when they leave the setting at a small presentation ceremony.